 British Minister Grant Shapps he is a Conservative sui generis, at least for the meaning we have of him.
 Secretary of State for Transport since 2019, he immediately imposed a busy schedule of steps, almost a road map that leads the United Kingdom to abandon traditionally powered cars.

 His first declarations set 2040 as the year of the "definitive transition".
 Gradually the date was approached, up to the declarations of last February, which stopped the countdown to 2032, just over 10 years from now.
 Only electric cars from that date.
 No internal combustion, and not even hybrid.

 The arrival of Covid-19 put two parentheses as big as the world between Shapps' statements, and immediately afterwards a question mark probably visible from space.
 Yet the minister's intentions remained firm, and at the beginning of June the British government gave them a first follow-up.
-The clues are many: from the proposal to give 6000 pounds to every English driver to buy electric cars only to the negotiations (more or less underground, more or less functional to obtaining advantages) that Elon Musk it would be leading for open one of the mega Tesla factories in the UK.
+There are many clues: from the proposal to give £ 6000 to every English driver to buy electric-only cars to the negotiations (more or less underground, more or less functional to obtaining advantages) that Elon Musk it would be leading for open one of the mega Tesla factories in the UK.
 Plus, perhaps the most indicative and important: the electric recharging points in the UK today are double the number of petrol stations.